slonigiraf/whitepaper/slonigiraf/ENG.md

 $0.04722 / 5 = 0.009444$

-## Diploma price and reimbursement amount in SLON nominal
+## Diploma Price and Reimbursement Amount in SLON Nominal

 As different countries have different teacher salaries, the diploma price and how many SLON should get each student will vary also.
 The table 8 contains such indicators calculated in USD.
 Let's present them in SLON by using the SLON price calculated above - see the table 9 below.